Variable Types

 simulation.

-is a data transfer within the
+In contrast, a declared Variable is a data transfer within the

 simulation at a point corresponding to the current model, and may be